Do you want to enable automatic updates for major WordPress updates?

 There are several helpful WordPress backup plugins that you can use to set up automatic backups on your WordPress site.

-We recommend using the UpdraftPlus plugin because it is the most popular WordPress backup plugin on the market, and it is free.
-UpdraftPlus allows you to easily set up automatic backups of your complete WordPress website.
+We recommend using Duplicator because it is the best WordPress backup plugin on the market, and it’s free.
+Duplicator allows you to easily set up automatic backups of your complete WordPress website.

-It also allows you to automatically store your backup files in a remote location such as Google Drive or Dropbox.
+It also allows you to automatically store your backup files in a remote location such as Google Drive, Dropbox, or Amazon S3.

 Once you have set up automatic WordPress backups, you can go ahead and turn on automated WordPress updates for major releases.